Alex Lifeson and Grace Under Pressure

 And so the constant argument with myself.
 No, Helldriver, Lifeson never quite reached the level of maturity as a composer that Summers did on that haunting, ethereal accompaniment to “Spirits in the Material World.”
 (But neither did Summers, before or again.
 Or was it Sting?
 Sometimes one song, like a short story, has an incandescence the author never touches again.
 This is cause for celebration, not despair.)
 Lifeson’s chording was never as sophisticated as Jimmy Page’s, nor was he so adventurous about exploring different styles and sounds.
 (But then why should breadth be the marker of greatness.
 I do not ask this of many of my favorite writers, like Genet or (Flannery) O’Connor or (Cormac) McCarthy.
 Their own voices are enough.)
 Lifeson never quite constructed a solo as beautiful as some of David Gilmour’s.
 (But then

 It’s little silly, isn’t it, these who-is-greater rankings?
 Browser clickbait creeping into the workings of our aesthetic consciousness.
 Maybe this paean to the underdogs’ underdog is just another attempt to shore up my faith.
 But let me be at least a little charitable, with both Mr. Lifeson and myself: it is an attempt to give the underdog his due, by shedding a little light (I hope) on a moment in his career that, to my mind at least, has been inadequately considered, and too-scantly praised.
 There’s a lot more going on here than “he’s louder in the mix.”
 There is a full-scale reinvention of his playing.
-The distance Lifeson traveled, the ways he responded to the currents of his time and his fellow musicians, his bandmates first and foremost: these things seems to me like the essence of conscious musicianship, of conscious artistry.
+The distance Lifeson traveled, the ways he responded to the currents of his time and his fellow musicians, his bandmates first and foremost: these things seem to me the essence of conscious musicianship, of conscious artistry.

 Anyway, if I can’t speak about this in aesthetic terms, I have little desire to speak about it at all.
 The frustrating thing about the social-science turn in the humanities is that it has constricted and even eroded our language for talking about aesthetic experience, or at least for doing so in ways that are not immediately judged as naïve, often in the mind of the very person going out on a linguistic limb to say them.
 It’s a good thing, of course, to be conscious of the limits and blindnesses of our ingrained language.
 Then again, as Scott Burnham as noted, we may simply not have a language adequate to really say what music does; the social sciences have simply rushed in to fill the discursive vacuum.
 In doing so they have tended to disenchant the experience.
 We second guess our response to everything; the very language we would use to try to describe it is continually pulled away from us; and all the while, the music remains that something “out there” our academic writing can’t touch.
 Somehow, our language to speak about music must re-enchant the experience.
 It cannot be the language of besotted fandom.
 But it has to, through a trick of consciousness, double back on that experience if we are to have any hope of understanding it, not in terms of the arid language of ever-proliferating mediation, but as the soul-enriching and transcendent experience of contact.
 There is a poetry out there somewhere that can do this; there is a language awaiting invention.
 Maybe this is why the language on this blog tends to go on and on, a continuing thrust and parry with—and perhaps dodging of—truth.
 I admire Coltrane for this very reason: he goes on and on and on because he can’t quite get there.
 I always listen to him with a slight but nagging disappointment which, in hindsight, becomes a weirdly hollow satisfaction.
 Then I want to listen again.